Introduction

 End Sub

 The dynamic menu component exposes Event Handlers for each and every Menu Item you have created with an attribute value of "OnClick".
-If you dont want to create a Event handler for a menu item, then you need not specify the OnClick attribute for it in the XML file.
+If you dont want to create an Event handler for a menu item, then you need not specify the OnClick attribute for it in the XML file.

-Now let us now see the code details of the component which generates Menu dynamically based on the XML content,
+Now let us now see the code details of the component which generates Menu dynamically based on the XML content.

 DynamicMenu.vb

-Public Class DynamicMenu<BR>
+Public Class DynamicMenu

 Private mainMenu As New mainMenu()